Expected Effects in the U.S.

 The climate changes expected over the next century will have huge consequences for ecosystems and the benefits they provide, including the provision of wood and fuel, food, temperature and flood regulation, erosion control, recreational and aesthetic value, and species habitat, among others.

-Coupled with altered hydrology and increased disturbance and stress, climate change will affect how vegetation is distributed within the U.S., and will cause changes for aquatic ecosystems, wildlife species and soils.
+Coupled with altered hydrology and increased disturbance and stress, climate change will affect how species are distributed within the U.S., and will cause changes for aquatic ecosystems, wildlife species and soils.
 How these resources are affected will have broad implications for maintaining ecosystem services, including biodiversity and the carbon storage capabilities of forests.
 Each impact on one aspect of an ecosystem can affect a variety of others, producing a series of cumulative effects that can make it difficult for ecosystems to adapt.

 For those charged with managing ecosystems, climate change can seem like a daunting challenge.
 Fortunately, a range of management options exist to help ecosystems adapt to climate changes, and to contribute to climate change mitigation by reducing the amount of greenhouse gases in the atmosphere.
 These options are often complementary to actions that land managers employ regularly.